(CNN) — Not everyone can afford to buy a castle, but that doesn't mean you can't rent one (or a small part of one). At least for a night or two.

 Across Europe, many fairytale castles have been transformed into hotels.
-Check out some of the best and most beautiful turreted spots.
+Check out 15 of the best and most beautiful turreted places to stay:

 1. Hotel de la Cite, Carcasonne, France